jhill1/SEPwC/source/R_ggplot2.inc.rst

            xlim(c(0, 100)) + ylim(c(0, 150)) +
            coord_fixed()

-Ratios larger than 1 make the units on the y-axis long thatn those on the x, and
+Ratios larger than 1 make the units on the y-axis long than those on the x, and
 vice-versa:

 .. code-block::